 17. Have a stress-free return and refund policy

 Aside from faster delivery, shoppers also value a stress-free return and refund policy.
 23% of polled shoppers stated that this is one of many shipping-related factors that can sway them to buy from a brand.

 18. Have a jewelry expert on board

 Have a certified gemologist available in-store and online in case shoppers need to get expert advice before buying.
 Shoppers who are very meticulous about gemstones would appreciate the gesture.

-#19.
-Teach your staffs how to provide a concierge experience
+19. Teach your staff how to provide a concierge experience

-Offer a more personalized service by acting like a concierge.
-Data analytics is a way for your concierges to understand your shoppers’ behaviors, their needs, hobbies, likes, dislikes, and values.
+Offer a more personalized service by acting as a concierge.
+Data analytics is a way for your concierges to understand your shoppers’ behaviors, needs, hobbies, likes, dislikes, and values.
 From here, you should be able to provide an exceptional concierge service that truly connects with your shoppers.

 Amazon is one of the perfect examples of this.
-It knows its people’s shopping needs and shows them the products that may appeal to their interest.
+It knows its people’s shopping needs and shows them the products that may appeal to their interests.